Aether-/alexaFindMyPhone/README.md

 Testing:
 - Invocation works
-- Bug: "You've triggered the CallPhoneIntent" instead of the speechText in the CallPhoneIntent
+- Bug: "You've triggered the CallPhoneIntent" instead of the speechText in the CallPhoneIntent //SOLVED: in the exports.handler, CallPhoneIntent was commented out

 To-Do List:
 - Fix bug so that CallPhoneIntent runs properly